Kotlin Multiplatform Help

 If you haven't set up your team yet, use the Add an Account option in the Team list and follow Xcode instructions.

-6. Make sure that the Bundle Identifier is unique and the Signing Certificate is successfully assigned.
+4. Make sure that the Bundle Identifier is unique and a Signing Certificate is successfully assigned.

 Run the app

 Connect your iPhone with a cable.
-If you already have the device registered in Xcode, Android Studio should show it in the list of run configurations.
+If you already have the device registered in Xcode, IntelliJ IDEA should show it in the list of run configurations.
 Run the corresponding iosApp configuration.

 If you haven't registered your iPhone in Xcode yet, follow Apple recommendations.
 In short, you should: